-Three research teams (Hastie, et al., Darling, et al., and Raisi-Estabragh, et al.) relied on the 2006-2010 UK Biobank data for the vitamin D levels included in their analyses of the relationship between Covid-19 incidence and vitamin D status.^{10,74} Roy, et al., challenged the assertion by Hastie, et al., that vitamin D levels are stable over time (important since levels were assessed 10-14 years prior to the pandemic) noting that the cited study (Meng, et al.) only included women and followed up for only 5 years.^{10,75,76} In fact, Meng, et al., found that, rather than being stable, the mean 25(OH)D increased significantly (p<0.05) over the five years, and that the increase was driven by significant (p<0.05) increases among participants who were initially at risk for deficiency; supplement intake and overall vitamin D intake increased significantly (p<0.05).75 Etsy criticized Hastie's UK Biobank study's assumption that, despite government's recommendations to supplement, the participants failed to correct any vitamin D deficiency revealed by their participation.77 Darling, et al., cited a different study, Jorde, et al., to support their assertion that vitamin D levels are stable over time.^{10,74,78} However, the Norwegians Jorde, et al., studied had far higher vitamin D levels than the UK Biobank participants at their initial evaluation, a subset increased their 25(OH)D levels significantly (0<0.001) by initiating supplements, and, as in the study by Meng, et al., vitamin D levels did increase significantly for the group as a whole over time (p<0.01).79 Raisi-Estabragh, et al., did not address the issue of the use of potentially no longer accurate 25(OH)D levels.78
+Three research teams relied on the 2006-2010 UK Biobank data for the vitamin D levels included in their analyses of the relationship between COVID-19 incidence and vitamin D status.(10,74^p,75) Roy, et al., challenged the assertion that vitamin D levels are stable over time (important since levels were assessed 10-14 years prior to the pandemic) noting that the cited study only included women and followed up for only 5 years.(10,76,77) In fact, in cited study (Meng, et al.) found that, rather than being stable, the mean 25(OH)D increased significantly

+(p<0.05) over the five years, and that the increase was driven by significant (p<0.05) increases among participants who were initially at risk for deficiency; supplement intake and overall vitamin D intake increased significantly (p<0.05).(76) Etsy criticized a UK Biobank study's assumption that, despite government's recommendations to supplement, the participants failed to correct any vitamin D deficiency revealed by their participation.(78) In their preprint, Darling, et al., cited a different study to support their assertion that vitamin D levels are stable over time.(10,74^p,75) However, the Norwegians in the cited study had far higher vitamin D levels than the UK Biobank participants at their initial evaluation, a subset increased their 25(OH)D levels significantly (0<0.001) by initiating supplements, and, as in the study by Meng, et al., vitamin D levels did increase significantly for the group as a whole over time (p<0.01).(79) The authors of the most recent article using the UK BioBank study data did not address the issue of the use of potentially no longer accurate 25(OH)D levels in their preprint, but added a reference to the same Norwegian study as Darling, et al., in their published article.(75)

-During the time frame of these three studies, Covid-19 testing in the UK was extremely limited (Raisi-Estrabragh, et al., stated that most were tested only if hospitalized).^{76,78} Such limited testing, Roy asserted, raises the possibility that Hastie, et al., accidentally included Covid-19 positive patients who were only moderately ill in their negative group.76 It is also likely that the studies by Darling, et al., and Raisi-Estabragh, et al., compared Covid-19 patients with patients who had serious illnesses such as influenza pneumonia, rather than with healthy individuals.^{74,78} If vitamin D deficiency increases viral infection risk and severity as hypothesized, the patients in both arms of these studies could be expected to have higher deficiency and insufficiency rates than the general population.
-In fact, the research teams found high rates of vitamin D insufficiency in both of their study groups.^{74,78}
+During the time frame of these three studies, COVID-19 testing in the UK was extremely limited (Raisi-Estrabragh, et al., stated that most were tested only if hospitalized).(75,77) Such limited testing, Roy asserted, raises the possibility that the authors of the first UK Biobank study accidentally included COVID-19 positive patients who were only moderately ill in their negative group.(77) It is also likely that the two UK Biobank studies authored later compared COVID-19 patients with patients who had serious illnesses such as influenza pneumonia, rather than with healthy individuals.(74^p,75) If vitamin D deficiency increases viral infection risk and severity as hypothesized, the patients in both arms of these studies could be expected to have higher deficiency and insufficiency rates than the general population.
+In fact, the research teams found high rates of vitamin D insufficiency and deficiency in both of their study groups.(74 ^p,75)

-Roy, et al., Yong, and Etsy all pointed out that the UK Biobank studies failed to address the severity of the Covid-19 the patients experienced, which is critical to the question of whether or not vitamin D deficiency contributes to the potentially fatal cytokine storm.^{10,74,76-78,80} Boucher cautioned against adjusting data for obesity or dark-skinned ethnicity, providing empirical evidence that both directly lower 25(OH)D.81
+Three authors all pointed out that the UK Biobank studies failed to address the severity of the COVID-19 the patients experienced, which is critical to the question of whether or not vitamin D deficiency contributes to the potentially fatal cytokine storm.(10,74 ^p,75,77,78,80) Boucher cautioned against adjusting data for obesity or dark-skinned ethnicity, providing empirical evidence that both directly lower 25(OH)D.(81)